zonemaster/zonemaster/docs/public/configuration/global-cache.md

 ```

 ## Enable global cache
+If there is no `profile.json` in `/etc/zonemaster/` (or `/usr/local/etc/zonemaster/`
+for FreeBSD), create it by extracting the default profile using the command in the
+[profile documentation].

 Update `/etc/zonemaster/profile.json` (or `/usr/local/etc/zonemaster/profile.json`
 for FreeBSD) by adding a cache section.
 If the profile already has an empty cache